MingCong18/Lead_Quality_Prediction/README.md

-# Nolo Lead Quality Prediction in TensorFlow and TensorFlow serving (Divorce AoP only)
+# Lead Quality Prediction in TensorFlow and TensorFlow serving

 ## Getting Started